malick-jaures/projects/README.md

 This is a simple my first analysis I have ever done.
 Here, I used the following  python packages: csv (to handle csv files), re (for regular expression) and datetime (to manipulate dates).

 ## [Sales Data Visualization](https://github.com/malick-jaures/training_projects/tree/master/Sales%20Data%20Visualization)
 In this project, I did some visualization of a geospatial data.
-We visualized the Payment type on the world map.
+We visualized the Payment type on the world map using cartopy.